ArthTechnologies/ocelot/files/docs/servers.md

 - `software` The software.
 Check https://serverjars.com for valid options.
 - `version`: The minecraft version. `latest` is also valid, and that makes it so a server automatically updates to the latest version.
 - `addons`: An array of worldgen mods.
 Valid items are `terralith`, `nullscape`, and `incendium`.
+- `modpackURL`: The download url of a modpack
+- `modpackID`: The CurseForge or Modrinth ID of that modpack
+- `modpackVersionID`: The CurseForge or Modrinth ID of the specific version you're using.

 ### POST /server/`id`/addplugin